-Emissions from the heated material may have an unpleasant odor and may cause moderate to severe irritation of the mucous membranes and upper respiratory tract, headaches, nausea and dizziness.
+Emissions from the material may have an unpleasant odor and may cause moderate to severe irritation of the mucous membranes and upper respiratory tract, headaches, nausea and dizziness.
 Toxic hydrogen sulfide gas may be released.
 Do not depend upon sense of smell for warning of overexposure, since the gas causes rapid olfactory fatigue which deadens the sense of smell at levels as low as 50 ppm.
 Unconsciousness and asphyxiation may occur in poorly ventilated or confined spaces.
 See Section 11 for additional information.

+Dust from hardened, dry product may irritate the eyes, skin, and respiratory tract.
 Breathing silica-containing dust for prolonged periods in the workplace can cause lung damage and a lung disease called silicosis.
 Symptoms of silicosis may include (but are not limited to) shortness of breath, difficulty breathing with or without exertion; coughing; diminished work capacity; diminished chest expansion; reduction of lung volume; right heart enlargement and/or failure.